projectpythia-mystmd/pythia-cookoff-2025/travel.md

 #### Travel Support

-Participant Travel Support (PTS) will be made available for a limited number of attendees.
-Participant travel support is only available to students and PostDocs residing in the US.
+Participant Travel Support (PTS) will be made available for a limited number of student and PostDoc attendees who are residing in the US.
 Please indicate your support needs when you [register](https://www.eventsquid.com/contestant-reg.cfm?event_id=27191).
 Applications for PTS are due by June 20.